 For most, Instagram, LinkedIn, and Facebook have become an integral part of their private lives.
 But how relevant is social media for the marketing strategy of companies?
-In addition to email marketing, such as solo ads, social media marketing should also find its place in every marketing mix these days.
+In addition to email marketing, social media marketing should also find its place in every marketing mix these days.
 But what is the best way to approach the combination of both measures and what do you have to pay attention to?

 1. Social Media vs. Email Marketing: What’s More Effective?

 Both email marketing and social media are important components that should not be missing in your marketing mix.
 Many still try to weigh up which of the two means of communication is the better or more effective way to be in regular customer contact and to keep the target group up to date.